-10:00 - 11:30 Academic Program Overview, Outcomes, and Delivery Discussion of topics related to program structure and content, including details of curriculum, program outcomes, content, course outlines, bridges (if applicable), research capacity and academic pathways.
-Possibility of including the faculty plan and institutional policies as applicable.
-Program coordinator and/or Chair (i.e., person(s) responsible for the oversight of the program) Dean Program content developer(s)/ consultant(s) or faculty with inti- mate program content knowledge 11:30-11:45 Panel/ PEQAB Debrief Institutional repre- sentatives discon- nect for this session 11:45-12:30 E 12:30 - 2:00 Academic and Student Support Services Institutional support for the program, students and faculty.
-Participants may include representatives from enabling and support areas such as Student Services & Organizational Resources/ Student Affairs WIL/Co-op Education and Career Services Enrolment Services Financial Aid and Student Awards Marketing Research Services Program Development and quality assurance Program Development and Quality Assurance Program Development and Quality Assurance End of first d ay Panel/ PEQAB De ebrief
+10:00 - 11:30 Academic Program Overview/ Overview of Program Develop- ment, Content and Outcomes Including e.g. detailed discussion of curriculum, course outlines, work integrated learning experi- ences and bridge pathways (if applicable) and academic path- ways for degree graduates.
+Pos- sibility of including the faculty plan Program coordinator and/or chair, i.e. person(s) responsible for the oversight of the program Dean(s) Program Development and Qual- ity Assurance Potentially: Research Services 11:30 - 12:00 12:00 - 1:00 Institutional Support for Pro- gram and Program Policies Including capacity to deliver sup- ports to students and potential questions about the institution's polices as they pertain to the program Participants may include representatives from 'enabling areas' / 'support areas' such as Student Services & Organizational Resources/ Student Affairs WIL/Co-op Education and Career Services Enrolment Services Financial Aid and Student Awards Marketing Research Services Program Development and Quality Assurance End of first day